 - Chashu Pork

-Adding Sugar Versus Not Adding Sugar in Pizza Dough: (see photo comparison above).
-As previously mentioned, when making 00 pizza dough at home you can choose to add the 2 teaspoons of sugar called for in this recipe or omit it altogether.
-It won’t affect the taste of your baked pizza, but it will affect the color as shown in the above photo comparison (LEFT: 00 pizza dough without sugar and RIGHT: 00 pizza dough with sugar).
-It’s delicious either way so if you’re not on a low-sugar diet, I recommend adding sugar for extra color.
-You can also substitute honey or pure maple syrup for the sugar.
+It won't affect the taste of your baked pizza, but it will affect the color as shown in the above photo comparison above.
+It's delicious either way so if you're not on a low-sugar diet, I recommend adding sugar for extra color.
+You can also substitute honey or pure maple syrup for the sugar for a less refined sugar option.

-The Best Tools For Making Pizza
+Equipment: The Best Tools For Making Pizza

 Here are my favorite useful tools for making pizza at home:

-- Mandoline slicer (for slicing ultra-thin vegetables which cook up faster)
+- Mandoline slicer: for slicing ultra-thin vegetables which cook up faster

-- Pizza stone (Emile Henry is what I’ve used for this post, but a refractory pizza stone would be even better)
+- Pizza stone: Emile Henry is what I've used for this post, but a refractory pizza stone would be even better

-- Pizza peel (or sub parchment paper)
+- Pizza peel: (or sub parchment paper)

-- Rolling pin (for making thin-crust pizza)
+- Rolling pin: for making thin-crust pizza

-- Pizza cutter (for cutting the pizza)
+- Pizza cutter: for cutting the pizza

-- Ladle or large soup spoon (for spreading out pizza sauce)
+- Ladle or large soup spoon: for spreading out pizza sauce

 Pizza Pro Tip: Best DIY Substitutes for a Pizza Stone or Pizza Peel